vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Creating a middleware

 `is-authenticated` middleware is used to prevent access to the page for guest users.
-It's used on pages such as user profile.
+It's used on pages such as the user profile.

 ```js
 export default {